Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

       [MintingSupplyPolicy](#mintingsupplypolicy) \
       An object that indicates that the supply of the asset is capped at the time of its initial minting.
 There will never be more than the max quantity.
 * ``` static fixedSupply ``` \
-  Get an object to specify a minting supply policy that fixes the total supply of an asset class to the quantity produced when it is initially minted.
+  Get an object to specify a minting supply policy that fixes the total supply of an asset label to the quantity produced when it is initially minted.
     * *Parameters* \
       *None*
     * *Returns* \
       [MintingSupplyPolicy](#mintingsupplypolicy) \
-      An object that indicates that the supply of an asset class is fixed at the time of its first (and only) minting.
+      An object that indicates that the supply of an asset label is fixed at the time of its first (and only) minting.
       There will never be any more.
 * ``` static unlimitedSupply ``` \
-  Get an object to specify a minting supply policy that allows additional quantities of an asset class to be minted without limit.
+  Get an object to specify a minting supply policy that allows additional quantities of an asset label to be minted without limit.
     * *Parameters* \
       *None*
     * *Returns* \
       [MintingSupplyPolicy](#mintingsupplypolicy) \
-      An object that indicates that the supply of an asset class is unlimited.
+      An object that indicates that the supply of an asset label is unlimited.

 ##### Implementation Notes